AlexSegen/scale-pasarel/README.md

 # Scale Pasarel

 A Node.js middleware service that bridges industrial weighing scales with SAP ERP systems via SOAP web services.
-The application automatically polls SAP for scale reading requests, communicates with physical scales through serial port connections, and sends weight measurements back to SAP.
+The application has been **completely refactored** from a monolithic structure to a modern, modular service-oriented architecture, providing better error handling, logging, and maintainability.
+It automatically polls SAP for scale reading requests, communicates with physical scales through serial port connections, and sends weight measurements back to SAP.

 ## Features